-This is the second part of the series “Car Hacking: The Ultimate !”.
-In part I, we discussed, what is CAN Bus, enough information to get started with CAN Traffic and how to create a virtual system for Car Hacking using ICSim.
+This is the second part of the series "Car Hacking: The Ultimate Guide!".
+In Part I, we discussed what a CAN Bus is, some information to get you started with CAN Traffic, and how to set up a virtual Car Hacking system using ICSim.

 In this place, we will dive deep by sniffing the car data through CAN Traffic.